-I suggest we insert a footnote here explaining that it is usually federal law that governs here under Title VII.
+It is usually federal law that governs here under Title VII.

 According to the Equal Employment Opportunity Commission (EEOC): “In determining if a conflict exists, it is irrelevant that the employer does not view the work requirement as implicating a religious belief, or that most people of the applicant’s or employee’s faith would not; it is the applicant’s or employee’s own religious beliefs that are relevant” (Compliance Manual on Religious Discrimination (Section 12), Issued 01/15/2021).

 “The law applies to religious beliefs even though others may find them ‘incorrect’ or ‘incomprehensible,’” cautions the EEOC.

 Persons who wish to claim a medically based vaccine exemption might obtain relief under the Americans with Disabilities Act (ADA), but not under Title VII or federal or state RFRA protections.
 The CDC has not provided extensive clinical guidance (except as pertains to severe and immediate allergic reactions) regarding medical exemptions from the COVID-19 vaccine.